ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 because in a given query, a node only queries `20` nodes, even if there are thousands of nodes in the network.

-### Vertices

 Everything discussed to this point is how Avalanche is described in [the Avalanche white-paper](https://assets-global.website-files.com/5d80307810123f5ffbb34d6e/6009805681b416f34dcae012_Avalanche%20Consensus%20Whitepaper.pdf).
 The implementation of the Avalanche consensus protocol by Ava Labs (namely in AvalancheGo) has some optimizations for latency and throughput.

-The most important optimization is the use of **vertices**.
-A vertex is like a block in a linear blockchain.
-It contains the hashes of its parents, and it contains a list of transactions.
-Vertices allow transactions to be batched and voted on in groups rather than one by one.
+### Blocks

+A block is a fundamental component that forms the structure of a blockchain.
+It serves as a container or data structure that holds a collection of transactions or other relevant information.
+Each block is cryptographically linked to the previous block, creating a chain of blocks, hence the term "blockchain."

+In addition to storing a reference of its parent, a block contains a set of transactions.
+These transactions can represent various types of information, such as financial transactions, smart contract operations, or data storage requests.

-If a node receives a vote for a vertex, it counts as a vote for all the transactions in a vertex, and votes are applied transitively upward.
-A vertex is accepted when all the transactions which are in it are accepted.
-If a vertex contains a rejected transaction then it is rejected and all of its descendants are rejected.
-If a vertex is rejected, any valid transactions are re-issued into a new vertex which is not the child of a rejected vertex.
-New vertices are appended to preferred vertices.
+If a node receives a vote for a block, it counts as a vote for all the transactions in a block.
+A block is accepted when all the transactions which are in it are accepted.
+If a block is rejected, any valid transactions are re-issued into a new block.

 ### Finality